-For Q1 2024, the Company reported a net loss of \$558,816 compared to a loss of \$146,206 in the prior year comparable period.
+The Company reported a net loss of \$460,962 for the three months ended June 30, 2024 compared to a loss of \$176,524 for the three months ended June 30, 2023.
 The primary drivers of this increase in the net loss were as follows:

-- Consulting fees decreased to \$255 compared to \$39,909 in the comparative primarily related to the reduction of consultant costs as workflows have been internalized by management. - General and administrative decreased to \$28,650 compared to \$103,080 in the comparative period related to AGM costs that are expected to be incurred in the next guarter of 2024. - Management fees increased to \$192,826 compared to \$118,766 in the prior year comparable period mainly due to the addition of new management roles to support the increase in mineral property acquisition and exploration activities during the current period. - Marketing decreased to \$96,575 compared to \$148,691 in the comparative period due the reduction of consultant costs as workflows have been internalized by management. - Share-based payments decreased to \$53,335 compared to \$183,329 in the prior year comparable period mainly due to the vesting of stock options and RSUs granted to officers and employees of the Company granted in the current year. - Income from the amortization of the flow-through premium liability was \$nil compared to \$649,581 in the prior year comparable period.
-The amortization was higher in the current year period due to issuance of flow-through shares in the first quarter of 2023 which had an associated flow-through premium. - Change in decommissioning and restoration provision was \$nil compared to \$116,588 in the prior year comparable period as there was no change to the estimate in the first quarter of 2024. - Interest income decreased to \$8,070 compared to \$81,221 in the prior year comparable period, which was earned on the Company's cash balance held with banks. - Deferred income tax expense increased to \$89,000 compared to \$nil in the prior year comparable period.
+- Consulting fees decreased to \$945 compared to \$29,503 in the comparative primarily related to the reduction of consultant costs as workflows have been internalized by management. - General and administrative increased to \$81,217 compared to \$53,146 in the comparative period related to AGM costs incurred in the current quarter. - Management fees increased to \$200,792 compared to \$121,876 in the prior year comparable period mainly due to the addition of management roles to support the increase in mineral property acquisition and exploration activities following the exploration asset acquisition. - Marketing decreased to \$58,168 compared to \$110,879 in the comparative period due the reduction of consultant costs as workflows have been internalized by management. - Share-based payments decreased to \$87,776 compared to \$175,831 in the prior year comparable period mainly due to the vesting of stock options and RSUs granted to officers and employees of the Company granted in the current year. - Income from the amortization of the flow-through premium liability was \$nil compared to \$936,369 in the prior year comparable period.
+The amortization was higher in the prior year period due to issuance of flow-through shares in the first quarter of 2023 which had an associated flow-through premium. - Interest income decreased to \$14,359 compared to \$64,835 in the prior year comparable period, which was earned on the Company's cash balance held with banks. - Deferred income tax recovery of \$102,000 compared to an expense of \$65,000 in the prior year comparable period.
 Deferred income tax is a non-cash charge related to deferred income tax liabilities primarily related to changes to estimates in future deferred income tax assets and liabilities throughout the various periods.